jcorrado76/Head-First-Design-Patterns-with-Python/chapter_1_strategy_pattern_and_introduction/main_lesson_duck_example/notes.md

 I did this by adding an `assert isinstance` inside the `performFly` methods in the abstract base class.
 This way, it's all handled between the `Duck` abstract base class, and the abstract interface base classes.
 Any new developers or users of the duck subclasses now no longer need to worry about implementation details or anything.
-All they do is respect the API exposed by the abstract base behavior interface classes.
+All they need to do is respect the API exposed by the `Duck` abstract base class.

 Now, since we have this powerful abstraction for how to set and encapsulate certain sets of behaviors under interface classes, we can extract additional value from this framework by adding the capability of setting the behavior dynamically.